-An Open Night for prospective Year 8 children and their parents is arranged at the end of term 1.
+An Open Night for prospective Year 8 children and their parents is arranged each year, usually at the end of Term 1 or the beginning of Term 2.
 Any parent who is unable to attend the Open Night, and who would like more information about the school, should telephone the school to arrange an appointment.

-We understand the emotional and intellectual challenge that the transition from Primary to Grammar school poses for our Year 8 pupils, so a comprehensive induction programme is organised to address this.
-Those whose applications are successful will be invited to St Louis, with their parent(s)/guardian(s) on an afternoon during June when the new pupils will meet with their new friends, pupils currently in Year 8 and their Year Head.
-This meeting will begin the induction process before they start the school in September.
+We understand the emotional and intellectual challenge that the transition from Primary to Grammar school poses for our Year 8 pupils so a comprehensive induction programme is organised to address this.
+Those whose applications are successful will be invited to St Louis, with their parent(s)/quardian(s) on an afternoon during June when the new pupils will meet with their new friends, pupils currently in Year 8 and their Year Head.
+The new Year 8s will also be invited into school for a fun taster-day in late August where they will become more familiar with the school layout, meet their year group, do some practical subjects and work with senior pupils in the school.
+These events commence the induction process before our new Year 8s start the school in September.

 The Tutor is usually a parent's first point of contact if there is a concern.
 The Year Head and tutor will remain with the Year Group as they progress through the school.
-Year 8 students have a study skills day during which they have a variety of different workshops, talks and activities, all aimed at improving the pupils' understanding of how to learn and work successfully.
-To complement these activities, we have developed the use of online learning so pupils and parents can access learning materials and resources.

 In order to develop the diverse talents of our students, teaching classes are normally banded in groups where the learning is paced appropriately.
+Baseline testing which is carried out in advance of September, helps ensure pupils are placed appropriately.
 We have high expectations of all students and procedures are kept under constant review with the aim of enabling everyone to develop their full potential.
+We also have developed the use of online learning so pupils and parents can access learning materials and resources.